jpbrucker/linux/Documentation/virt/kvm/api.rst

 For arm/arm64:
 ^^^^^^^^^^^^^^

-The only states that are valid are KVM_MP_STATE_STOPPED and KVM_MP_STATE_RUNNABLE which reflect if the vcpu should be paused or not.
+Valid states are KVM_MP_STATE_STOPPED and KVM_MP_STATE_RUNNABLE which reflect if the vcpu should be paused or not.
+If KVM_CAP_ARM_MP_HALTED is present, KVM_MP_STATE_HALTED can be set, to wait for interrupts targeted at the vcpu before running it.

 4.40 KVM_SET_IDENTITY_MAP_ADDR
 ------------------------------